villearo/va-share/readme.txt

 Change theme or use css to make it look awesome.

-= Can the overlay be opened with JavaScript? =
+= Can the share be opened with JavaScript? =

 Yes.
 Call this function: toggleOverlayVisibility()